fluorite42/fluorite42/README.md

 # About me

-- I am an undergraduate student at Yonsei University.
+- Hyungseok Kim is presently an undergraduate student pursuing a dual degree in Electrical and Electronics Engineering and Economics at Yonsei University.
-- I am majoring Electrical and Electronics Engineering and Economics.
-- I am interested in, but not limited to:
+- His academic pursuits are underscored by a keen interest in a diverse range of disciplines, including but not limited to:
 <br/>&nbsp;1.
 Quantum Computing
 <br/>&nbsp;2.
 Computer Architecture
 <br/>&nbsp;3.
 Machine Learning
 <br/>&nbsp;4.
 Financial Engineering
-- My current research interest is Quantum Compiler Optimization.
+- Currently, his primary focus lies in Quantum Compiler Optimization, reflecting his dedication to cutting-edge research within the field.